aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/_index.md

         std::cerr << ex.what() << std::endl;
     }

-    // Instantiate a Workbook object that represents Excel file.
+    // Instantiate a Workbook object that represents an Excel file.
     Workbook wb;

     // When you create a new workbook, a default "Sheet1" is added to the workbook.